- Faculty & Staff

 Do not arrive more than 30 days before your program begins or you may be refused entry into the United States.
 Do not put your immigration documents in your suitcase and then check it with the airline.
 If your baggage is lost or delayed, you will be unable to present the documents at your port of entry, and you will not be able to enter the United States.
 Before your plane lands in the U.S., a flight attendant will distribute the I-94 Arrival card.
 Fill it out on the plane using your passport information.
 After you land, go to the Arrivals Terminal and get in line at the immigration inspection booths.
 Make sure you have your passport, I-20/DS-2019, and I-94 card ready for inspection.
 You are likely to be asked why you are entering the United States and the name of the school where you are studying.
 Upon successful inspection, the officer will date stamp your I-20/DS-2019 and I-94 card for duration of status ("D/S") and staple the I-94 card in your passport.
 If the inspecting officer does not staple the I-94 card in your passport, you should do this as soon as you get to campus so you don't lose it.

-Step 5 - Mandatory Check-In at the Office of International Education or International Student Services
+Step 5 - Mandatory Check-In at the International Student Services Office or Office of International Education

 All international students, including students transferring from another U.S. institution, must check-in with the International Education Center within the first three days after arriving on campus have the I-20/DS-2019 signed for travel.
 Travel outside of the U.S. without a travel signature may delay or prevent re-entry to the U.S.